 The Uweza Soccer Academy provides both boys and girls from the Kibera slum the opportunity to participate in coached training sessions as well as matches and tournaments with other youth from Kibera.
 Current Uweza teams include Boys Under-8, Under-10, Under-12, Under-14, Under-16 and senior and Girls Under-12, Under-16 and senior.

-Today, the Uweza Soccer Academy includes over 130 players ages 5 to 30 who come from throughout the slum to play.
+Today, the Uweza Soccer Academy includes over 130 players ages 5 to 25 who come from throughout the slum to play.
 We employ five coaches and rent a large field at a Kibera primary school for weekly training sessions.
-Both the boys and girls teams are well known in Kibera for their abilities and have won trophies in several tournaments.
+Both the boys and girls teams are well known in Kibera for their abilities and Uweza Soccer Academy is the only full-fledged soccer academy in Kibera that includes both men and women’s senior teams and boys and girls teams in all age categories.

 Follow Uweza Soccer Academy on Facebook for updates, match results, and more.